suharmo/Exercice-Cadavre-Exquis-MonPrenom/README.md

 =======
 Syrians hamsters are also known to develop *cannibalistic* tendencies sometimes when the youngs stay for too long with their mothers.
 >>>>>>> Marco

+Hamsters especially have the particularity of having expandable pockets inside the cheeks, called mazes